BazzaCuda/TRARunrar/README.md

   ...

-  RAR.prepareArchive(archivePath); // use this to populate the TRARArchiveInfo record if you haven't yet performed a RAR operation chbHeaderEncrypted.checked := RAR.archiveInfo.headerEncrypted;
+// use prepareArchive to populate the TRARArchiveInfo record if you haven't yet performed one
+// of the other RAR operations such as testArchive, listArchive, extractArchive RAR.prepareArchive(archivePath);
+  chbHeaderEncrypted.checked := RAR.archiveInfo.headerEncrypted;
 ```